 The monarch is one of the best-known and most beloved butterflies in North America, occurring throughout a broad range of habitats across the U.S. and into southern Canada and central Mexico.
 Two populations migrate to overwintering sites each fall: monarchs east of the Rocky Mountains migrate primarily to high-elevation forests in central Mexico, while most monarchs west of the Rockies migrate to hundreds of smaller, wooded groves along the California coast.
 Yet, this once-common butterfly now faces an uncertain future, with annual monitoring of overwintering monarchs in central Mexico and along the California coast revealing significant population declines.
 In the 1990s, estimates of up to one billion monarchs made the epic flight each fall to Mexico, and more than one million monarchs overwintered in forested groves along the California coast.
-Now, researchers and citizen scientists estimate that only a fraction of the population remains.
-A decline of more than 80% has been seen in central Mexico and a decline of 74% has been seen in coastal California (see graph below).
+Now, researchers and community scientists estimate that only a fraction of the population remains.
+At the central Mexico overwintering sites, scientists have documented a decline of more than 80%, while in coastal California researchers have documented a decline of over 99.9% since the 1980s.

 Conservation at Work

 The Xerces Society and our partners are working to protect and manage the habitats that support all life stages of the monarch’s life cycle.
-We work at both national and regional scales to promote monarch conservation efforts.
-In the West this includes holding workshops for land managers, training biologists and volunteers to conduct surveys for milkweed breeding habitat, developing citizen science programs and tools to better address conservation issues specific to western monarchs, and restoring habitat.
-See our monarch conservation update for a summary of recent efforts and ongoing partnerships and learn more on our Monarch page.
+We work at local, state, national, and international levels to promote monarch conservation efforts.
+In the West, this includes holding workshops for land managers, training biologists and volunteers to conduct surveys for milkweed breeding habitat, developing community science programs and tools to better address conservation issues specific to western monarchs, and restoring habitat with farmers, ranchers, and other land managers.
+Learn more on our Monarch page.

 Are you interested in supporting monarch conservation?
 There are a number of ways you can contribute, too!